kjg9812/notes/computernetworks.md

 #### exact match in hardware
 - take destination address -> put into hash function which gives an index in a table
     - to deal with collisions, can either have a linked list or do linear probing (put in next available slot)
+- 2 choice hashing
+    - hash1 and hash2 and choose the better one?
+    - choose the one with the lesser occupancy of the linked list
+- 2 left hashing
+    - hash1 and hash2
+    - partition the table two ways
+    - hash1 picks at random an index from the top half of the table
+    - hash2 from bottom half

+### Hardware for 2PM
+- TCAM
+- similar to hash table where we have bit by bit comparisons
+- but instead of bits, there is a ternary digit that allows you to store 1 or 0 or a *

+###

+# 3/4/23
+## midterm review
+#### What were the goals of the Internet when it was first developed?
+How was this a departure from the goals of the telephone network?
+- low effort interconnection and generality
+- phone networks was built for the purpose of just voice calls
+- from these goals arise differences in techniques like packet switching vs circuit switching
+- also non-goals
+    - performance
+    - security
+    - cost

+####  If your applications send a lot of traffic 50 % of the time and stay dormant 50 % of the time, does it make more sense to use packet switching or circuit switching?
+Why?
+- if only using it 50% you might as well let someone else use it for the other 50, so packet switching
+- A can be active ana B can be active but rarely the case that both are active at the same time
+    - this is the risk that the internet takes
+- what would happen if you used a circuit switched network
+    - constant connection
+    - reserve a circuit for the purpose of some person's communication, if they're not communicating the line remains idle, so it's underutilized

+#### What if each application sent a steady low-rate stream of (say) 60 kbit/s, such as audio?
+Would it make more sense to use packet or circuit switching now?
+- circuit swtiching
+- performance is predictable from the applications perspective because that circuit is dedicated to that application alone
+- consistency is the main thing here; you don't want queues from other applications

+#### Say you were loading a web page (www.google.com/index.html) from your laptop.
+Describe exactly how this page load happens starting from the application layer all the way down to the physical layer.
+- application layer: send DNS request for google.com, it comes back with an IP address, then uses sockets API to request a document or page from that IP address
+- transport layer: Connection establishment (using accept/listen) and reliable and in order delivery of HTML/css/js pages
+- routing layer: handles what happens from access point to google's server, BGP is the protocol for interdomain routing, intradomain routing within the concept of a single network the routing protocol is either link state or distance vector routing (edge of one network to edge of another network)
+- link layer: handles packets from laptop to access point once you know the first router to get to
+- physical layer: cable or antenna to translate bits into voltages

+#### If the minimum round-trip time on a path is RT Tmin, what is the throughput of the Stop-And-Wait protocol?
+What is the throughput of the sliding window protocol?
+- 1/RTT stop and wait
+- w/RTT sliding window
+- explain as well

+#### At some point, a receiver in the Stop-And-Wait protocol has received the following sequence of packet sequence numbers: 1, 2, 3, 4, 7, 8, 10, 12, 13, 14.
+Is this a valid sequence?
+Why or why not?
+Is it a valid sequence in the sliding window protocol?
+- stop and wait no, it needs an ack
+- sliding window you can have arbitrary gaps

+#### What happens if everyone uses a large window in the sliding window protocol?
+What happens if everyone uses a small window?
+- large window -> leads to congestion collapse
+    - everyone times out and retransmits packets
+    - if you keep retramsmitting packets a link could be full of duplicate packets
+- small window -> underutilization of the network
+    - lots of capacity and you can use it but you're not trying hard enough

+#### Give a few examples of congestion collapse.
+Explain precisely how the offered load is measured in your example, how a user’s individual utility is measured, and how the aggregate utility is measured?
+Draw a curve showing this congestion collapse graphically for your chosen example (don’t draw a generic congestion collapse figure).
+- 3 examples in lectures
+- specify the x axis (offered load, or number of senders, etc) and the y axis (utility could be throughput, throughput/delay, etc)

+#### Show the workings of the distance vector protocol on this particular example.
+Assume it takes one time unit to send a DV advertisement on any link.
+How long does it take for node A to learn about a route to node B?
+- there's an equation, look at answer key

+#### Let’s assume you are on a link with a capacity of 10 Mbit/s and a minimum round-trip time (i.e., excluding queueing delays) to the server of 10 ms. Let’s say you want to retrieve a file from the server as quickly as possible.
+Consider two cases: a small file that can fit into a single maximum-sized packet and a large file that needs several thousand such packets.
+You have two choices to improve network performance: you can buy a better link with higher capacity or you can move the server closer to you.
+Which choice makes sense if you want to minimize the total time that it takes for you to retrieve the file from the moment you issue the file retrieve command?
+Answer this separately for the small and large file case.
+- assume latency is transmission delay, propagation delay, queuing delay
+- for smaller file: bring the server closer to you
+    - for a smaller file, the transmission delay is very small
+- for larger file: increase capacity for the link
+    - transmission delay if very big

+#### In an interdomain routing protocol such as BGP, what is the consequence of not authenticating a route advertisement?
+Demonstrate one example in detail where you think a router lying in its advertisements could severely disrupt Internet service.
+- authenticating: a person could be something like SSO, a route advertisement -> if someone says they can send data to a particular destination they are telling the truth
+- youtube example: route advertisements were not authenticated
+- soon everybody was sending data and the path didn't exist, so all the data got dropped

+#### Between AIMD, MIMD, AIAD, and MIAD, which of these protocols are suitable to guarantee both efficiency and fairness starting from an arbitrary value of the window size for two senders.
+Demonstrate this graphically using the phase diagram we used in the lecture.
+- AIMD
+- additive increase gently
+- multiplicative decrease gets you back to non loss more quickly

+#### Why is DNS structured as a hierarchical collection of servers?
+- allows DNS to scale to a large number of domain names
+- ex.
+TLD server for .com TLD is only responsible for domain names that end with .com
+- there is a division of responsibility where each entity is only responsible for a portion of domain names

+#### Give a few examples of where using hierarchy allows the Internet to scale better.
+- domain name system, public vs. private IP addresses, intra vs intra domain routing

+#### How does the gain parameter α affect the retransmission timeout calculation?
+- A large alpha makes the timeout calculation converge faster to a new set of RTT values, while a small alpha is more sluggish.